Learning New Languages with the Duolingo App

 Duolingo is a foreign language app that’s actually intended for kids but the owl mascot looked adorable so I thought I’d give it a try.
-The app is compatible with Apple, Android and Windows phones and tablets and includes 16 languages to learn:
+The app is compatible with Apple, Android and Windows phones and tablets and includes DOZENS of languages to learn:

 I started with German but then had the grand idea of adding French which thus far has turned out to be a miserable failure.
 It turns out that French is a REALLY hard language for me to learn.
 I mean, “enfant” (child) and “enfants” (children) are pronounced exactly the same!
 I have a feeling I’m going to be giving up on French soon.

 No matter what language you choose to learn the Duolingo app is set up in the same manner.
 There are various “courses” each with 2-6 lessons to be learned.
 Each lesson focuses on a group of words to learn before moving on to a new lesson.
 Mastering a full course opens up a new one.

 Basics 1 and 2 come first, followed by courses like Phrases, Food, Animals, etc. Right now I’m studying Adjectives and Present Tense Verbs but the Travel category is a full 14 courses away, down in the more advanced section of the app.
 I fear I won’t reach that level before our trip in May but at least at I can say “The fly is eating the bread” in German.
 Totally useful, right?